Snow: Self-organizing Broadcast Protocol for Cloud

-\textbf{Gossip:} Many broadcasting algorithms are based on gossip\cite{deshpande2006crew,birman1999bimodal,gupta2002efficient,eugster2003lightweight}.
-A classic approach is this: when a node receives a message for the first time, it selects $k$ distinct nodes at random from the set of all reachable nodes (excluding itself) and forwards the message to them.
-The forwarding process continues iteratively until the message reaches all active nodes in the network(perhaps never).
-As the clusters expand, in order to achieve atomic broadcasting(every node receives the notification) with a high possibility, it is necessary to maintain $k \geq \log(n)$ \cite{pereira2001probabilistic}, which will lead to an increase in node load.
-When $k=n-1$, gossip degenerates into flooding; However, even if $k$ is set to $n-2$, it is still possible that atomic broadcasting cannot be achieved in the absence of cluster failures—specifically, all nodes may miss the same node.
-Some algorithms, such as HyParView\cite{leitao2007hyparview}, can reduce the membership relationships that each node needs to maintain to $\log(n)$ nodes, i.e., \textit{Passive view}.
-However, the cost is additional communication overhead and complexity in maintaining partial views.
-This is an unnecessary expense for a cluster that is stable most of the time.
-In some applications, such as database synchronization, probabilistic message delivery is intolerable.
+\textbf{Gossip:} Many broadcasting algorithms are based on Gossip\cite{deshpande2006crew,birman1999bimodal,gupta2002efficient,eugster2003lightweight}.
+A classic approach is this: When a node receives a message for the first time, it selects $k$ distinct nodes as fan-out at random from the set of all reachable nodes and forwards the message to them.
+The forwarding process continues iteratively until the message reaches all active nodes in the network (perhaps never).
+As the clusters expand, in order to achieve atomic broadcasting \cite{kermarrec_probabilistic_2003} (all nodes receive the message) with a higher possibility, so that every node is guaranteed to receive the notification, it is necessary to maintain $k \geq \log(n)$ \cite{pereira2001probabilistic}, which leads to an increase in node load.
+When $k=n-1$, Gossip degenerates into flooding.
+Nevertheless, even if $k$ is set to $n-2$, it is still possible that atomic broadcasting cannot be achieved in the absence of cluster failures—specifically, all nodes coincidentally miss the same node.
+Some algorithms, such as HyParView \cite{leitao2007hyparview}, reduce the number of memberships each node needs to maintain to $\mathrm{O}\log(n)$ nodes.
+The cost is additional communication and complexity in maintaining partial views, which is deemed unnecessary in a daily scenario.